Single column cash book

 The specimen/format of a single column cash book is given below:

 - Description: The description column is used to record the account titles to be debited or credited as a result of each cash transaction.
 A short explanation (also known as narration) of each cash transaction may also be written in this column.
-This column is sometime titled as “particulars”.
+This column is sometimes titled “particulars.”

-- Voucher No: Voucher is a document that supports a business transaction.
+- Voucher No: A voucher is a document that supports a business transaction.
 This column is used to record the serial number of a receipt voucher or payment voucher.

 - Posting reference: This column is used to write the page number of each ledger account named in the description column of the cash book.

-- Amount: The amount column of single column cash book is used to record the money value of each cash transaction.
+- Amount: The amount column of a single-column cash book is used to record the money value of each cash transaction.

 Balancing a single column cash book